 Members of Lones Cub Scouts usually live in remote or isolated farms, small towns or islands – or they might be travelling around Australia or suffering from a chronic illness or disability.
 Generally, Lones Cub Scouts must live at least 12 km from the nearest Scout Group with a Cub Scout Pack.

-The Lones Joey Scout Mob operates like a distance learning group with:
+The Lones Cub Scout Mob operates like a distance learning group with:

 - Weekly programs with fun activities – games, nature, stories, singing, dance, drama, learning and sense activities, imagination and discovery.